eProsima/Integration-Service-docs/docs/tcptunnel.rst

 ^^^^^^^^^^

 Typical *DDS communication* uses *UDP* protocol, but in some cases, it's needed to connect through *TCP*.
-*IS* allows to communicate the transports, including one *participant UDP* with other *participant TCP*.
+*IS* allows communicating the transports, including one *participant UDP* with other *participant TCP*.

 .. image:: TCP_LAN.png
     :align: center